 Loch Lomond & The Trossachs National Park is easily accessible by all means of transport.
 We would love it if you could come to the National Park by public transport.
-Make your journey here part of your holiday and take in the views rather than focusing on the car in front.
+Why not make your journey here part of your holiday and take in the views rather than focusing on the car in front?

 Like all the national parks in the UK, entry to Loch Lomond & The Trossachs National Park is free.

 From the south/east – take the M74/M8 past Glasgow, then change to the M898 to the Erskine Bridge, then take the A82 into the National Park.

 If you’re driving an electric or plug-in hybrid vehicle, you can find a list of local charging points at Zap Map.

 There are two key train lines that provide access to the National Park.